-Consideration will be given as to whether the request is frivolous, vexatious, or will certainly not cause the Licensing Authority to wish to alter/revoke/suspend the licence, or whether it is substantially the same as previous representations or requests for review.
+Consideration will be given as to whether the request is frivolous, vexatious, or will certainly not cause this authority to wish to alter/revoke/suspend the licence, or whether it is substantially the same as previous representations or requests for review.

-The Licensing Authority can also initiate a review of a licence on the basis of any reason that it thinks is appropriate.
+The licensing authority can also initiate a review of a licence on the basis of any reason that it thinks is appropriate.